Notable People

 Joseph Wapner matters because he taught television how to respect procedure just enough to make the drama work.
 He made the legal process visible without making it incomprehensible, and he did it in a voice that felt more civic than theatrical.

 That is a larger legacy than mere firstness.
-Wapner did not just appear before the genre matured.
-He built the version of it that people trusted.
+Wapner appeared before the genre matured, then built the version of it that people trusted.